Get Criminal Record Student Visas Help Here

-Character test is one of the main criteria for the grant of visa.
-My client’s case highlights the impact of the failing the character test leading to visa refusal.
-Have any concerns regarding your application? especially the character test, do not wait!
-Seek Legal Advice Immediately.
-Reach out to me on 1300558472 or use my website
+A character test is one of the main criteria for the grant of a visa.
+My client’s case highlights the impact of failing the character test, leading to visa refusal.
+Have any concerns regarding your application?
+Especially regarding the character test, do not wait!
+Seek legal advice immediately.
+Reach out to me here!

 Decision record for self-study purposes:

 © Commonwealth of Australia 2018

 Date: 30 July 2018

 The Tribunal orders that the Delegate’s decision of 28 February 2018 is set aside.